samaila-bashir/redux-cli-kit/README.md

 - Removes the `src/todos` directory that contains the sample Todo component.
 - Uninstalls the related Redux packages from the project.

-## Suitable for Frontend Projects with TypeScript

-StateEngine CLI Kit is built with TypeScript in mind.
-It generates TypeScript files and sets up type-safe configurations.
-This ensures your your choice of state management library store benefits from strong typing and helps catch potential bugs during development.

-### What's Included:

-- **Redux Store**: The `store/index.ts` file provides a ready-to-use Redux store configuration.
-- **Slices**: Automatically generated slices for state management.
-- **Sagas or Thunks**: Depending on your choice, the CLI will generate a corresponding saga or thunk for asynchronous logic.
-- **Sample Component**: A basic Todo app component that integrates with Redux and includes example CRUD functionality.

 ## Example Usage

 #### Create a React app with TypeScript template